Python code examples in Zaps

 store.set('last_post', now)

-# don't forget to set up a filter after this that checks if run is exactly yes
+# set up a filter after this that checks if run is exactly yes

-If you have hundreds of values for lookup, you might not want to use the built-in lookup table tool!
-This makes it a lot easier, but you'll want to set up the input values like so:
+If you have hundreds of values for lookup, you might want to use code instead of the built-in lookup table tool.
+This makes it easier to manage, but you'll want to set up the input values like this: